varnishd -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1: 2000 -a 0.0.0.0:8080 -d

 And here we have our problem.
 Something else is bound to the HTTP port of Varnish.
 If this doesn't help try strace or truss or come find us on IRC.

 When Varnish goes bust the child processes crashes.
-Most of the crashes are caught by one of the many consistency checks spread around the Varnish source code.
-When Varnish hits one of these the caching process it will crash itself in a controlled manner, leaving a nice stack trace with the mother process.
+Most of the crashes are caught by one of the many consistency checks we have included in the Varnish source code.
+When Varnish hits one of these the caching process will crash itself in a controlled manner, leaving a nice stack trace with the mother process.

 The crash might be due to misconfiguration or a bug.
-If you suspect it is a bug you can use the output in a bug report.
+If you suspect it is a bug you can use the output in a bug report, see the "Trouble Tickets" section in the Introduction chapter above.

-Sometimes the bug escapes the consistency checks and Varnish get hit with a segmentation error.
+Sometimes a bug escapes the consistency checks and Varnish gets hit with a segmentation error.
 When this happens with the child process it is logged, the core is dumped and the child process starts up again.

 A core dumped is usually due to a bug in Varnish.
 However, in order to debug a segfault the developers need you to provide a fair bit of data.

-- Make sure you have Varnish installed with symbols
+- Make sure you have Varnish installed with debugging symbols.

-- Make sure core dumps are enabled (ulimit)
+- Make sure core dumps are allowed in the parent shell. (ulimit -c unlimited)

 First find the relevant log entries in varnishlog.
 That will probably give you a clue.
-Since varnishlog logs so much data it might be hard to track the entries down.
+Since varnishlog logs a lot of data it might be hard to track the entries down.
 You can set varnishlog to log all your 503 errors by issuing the following command:

 $ varnishlog -c -m TxStatus:503

 If the error happened just a short time ago the transaction might still be in the shared memory log segment.
-To get varnishlog to process the whole shared memory log just add the -d option:
+To get varnishlog to process the whole shared memory log just add the '-d' parameter:

 $ varnishlog -d -c -m TxStatus:503